 “To end my career, I would like to return to Chelsea,” the Brazilian told The Guardian in January 2021.
 “I built a beautiful story there and went to the Premier League very young, at a time when fans did not trust Brazilian players that much.

 “I helped change that.
 I’ll be a bit older when I try this move again but, as I am playing very well, with good stats, I feel there is still a place for me at Chelsea.”

-Azpilicueta – or ‘Dave’ as he’s affectionately known – won the Premier League (twice), the FA Cup, the League Cup and the Europa League (twice) and can complete the full set of trophies when he plays in his first Champions League final.
+Azpilicueta – or ‘Dave’ as he’s affectionately known – won the Premier League (twice), the FA Cup, the League Cup, the Europa League (twice) and went on to complete the full set with the Champions League last season.

 Having seen the likes of John Terry, Frank Lampard and Didier Drogba depart during his time at the club, Azpilicueta is now Chelsea’s longest-serving senior player and a trusted leader at the club.

-Believe it or not, Moses is approaching a full decade as a Chelsea player after Wigan eventually accepted a fifth bid for his services in 2012.
+Believe it or not, Moses almost managed a full decade on Chelsea’s books after Wigan eventually accepted a fifth bid for his services in 2012.

 Loans to Liverpool, Stoke and West Ham followed before he suddenly found himself welcomed back into the fold, becoming a perfect candidate to play as a wing-back in Conte’s title-winning 3-5-2 system in 2016-17.

 Things weren’t so successful the following year, and following the Italian coach’s sacking, Moses returned to the loan carousel, turning out for Fenerbahce and briefly reuniting with Conte at Inter before featuring for Spartak Moscow in 2020-21.
-He remains contracted at Stamford Bridge until 2022.
+He joined the Russian side on a permanent deal last summer.